Methotrexate (Maxtrex)

 It is not a first line treatment for multiple sclerosis, but research has shown that it can reduce relapse rates and slow progression in people with MS. It is not one of the standard disease modifying drugs for relapsing MS used in the UK.

-How is methotrexate given?
+How is methotrexate taken?

 Methotrexate is taken orally as tablets.